 Paris: Travel Day and Paris on Our Own

 We took an Air France flight to Paris' Charles de Gaulle Airport.
-Go Ahead Tours provided instructions, so we knew that we had to clear customs and immigration and meet the Go Ahead representatives after we completed those processes.
-The representatives stood in a large crowd of people, holding up signs.
-In just a few minutes, the rest of the group arrived.
+Go Ahead Tours provided instructions, so we knew that we had to clear customs and immigration before we met the Go Ahead representatives.
+The representatives stood in a large crowd of people, holding up signs, so they were easy to find.

 We boarded a Go Ahead van for the half-hour trip to our hotel.
 The other tour participants were traveling together, and we spent the journey introducing ourselves and talking about our plans for the trip.
 We arrived at our Paris hotel at about 9:30 a. m.

-At our hotel, the Paris Marriott Rive Gauche, we met our Tour Director.
-He told us that our rooms would not be ready until after 3:00 p. m., which is typical for hotels in Europe and many other parts of the world.
-He arranged for us to safely store our bags and our carry-on luggage at the hotel and helped us plan out a Paris walk that would take us to some interesting spots.
-Our Tour Director was very organized; he had maps for each of us and used a highlighter to trace his suggested walk.
+At our hotel, the Paris Marriott Rive Gauche, we met our tour director.
+He told us that our rooms would not be ready until after 3:00 p. m., which is typical for hotels in Europe.
+He arranged for us to store our bags and our carry-on luggage at the hotel and helped us plan a Paris walk that would take us to some interesting spots.
+Our tour director was very organized; he had maps for each of us and used a highlighter to trace his suggested walk.
 The ladies from our shuttle van invited me to walk with them.

 Our route took us up Rue Mouffetard to Place de la Contrescarpe, where Ernest Hemingway once lived.
 We continued on toward the Panthéon, where French luminaries such as Voltaire and Marie Curie are buried.
-I got some good photos of the outside, but my companions didn't want to go in, so we headed to the Luxembourg Garden (Jardin du Luxembourg).
+I got some good photos of the outside.
+My companions didn't want to go in, so we headed to the Luxembourg Garden (Jardin du Luxembourg).
 This garden, which surrounds a lovely palace, is beloved by Parisians.
-We were happy to finally see this famous garden, after learning about it in long-ago French classes.
+We were happy to finally see this famous garden after learning about it in long-ago French classes.